Are you worried that your partner or your ex will hurt you or your children?

 If you need your restraining order as soon as possible because you cannot wait to see a judge for the next steps in your case (it could be weeks), complete these forms, too:

-- Form 14C: Confirmation–not required for a motion without notice, which is when the other person will not know that you are asking the court for a restraining order and they will not be in court to tell their side of the story on the motion date.
+Usually both people involved in a matter must file Form 14C.
+That is not the case for restraining orders which can be requested by a ‘motion without notice’.
+The other person will not know that you are asking the court for a restraining order and they will not be in court to tell their side of the story on the motion date.

 TIP: Remember that your partner or ex has to get a copy of these documents.
 While you have to put down an address on the documents, you do not have to put down the address of where you are staying if you are worried that your partner or ex will find you.
 You can put down another address as long as you can get mail from there.
 The only thing you cannot use is a post office box because you need to be served with court documents.